MetaRPC/CSharpMT5/docs/account/AccountInfoDouble.md

     *  _FreeMargin_
     *   _Credit_

-* **Output: double — the requested numeric value (e.g., balance = 12345.67).**
+ **Output: double — the requested numeric value (e.g., balance = 12345.67).**

-**Purpose** - Keep your code concise and future-ready by using one universal method to retrieve any floating-point account property.
+**Purpose:** Keep your code concise and future-ready by using one universal method to retrieve any floating-point account property.
 No more copy-paste overload — simply swap the enum and you’re good to go! 🚀